andrew867/LuxPower-Advanced/README.md

 # SETUP THE DONGLE
-You need to set up your inverter by following these instructions first: https://github.com/guybw/LuxPython_DEV/blob/master/DongleSetup.md (make sure you do not change the port from 8000) I only support WIFI dongles, not ethernet dongles right now.
+If you have a BA dongle, you need to set up your inverter by following these instructions first: https://github.com/guybw/LuxPython_DEV/blob/master/DongleSetup.md (make sure you do not change the port from 8000) I only support WIFI dongles, not ethernet dongles right now.
+If you a different dongle then the webpage will likely not show and if the version is lower than 2.02 then port 8000 will not work and you will have to ask your installer to update the dongle firmware.

 # INSTALL THE INTEGRATION
+** THIS INTEGRATION WILL NOT WORK WITH HACS**

 Copy the "luxpower" integration to your Home Assistant instance into the "/config/" folder (where your configuration.yaml lives)

 You should see a "custom_components" folder, then simply copy ./custom_components/luxpower/ - this is explained in more detail below.